CIS5-BCR/Project-Due-5-24-18/README.md

 Technical Functionalities:           Program requests and outputs user data at multiple points.
 There are two main
                                     subroutines called mainInput and storyTime.
 All user input is gathered in mainInput.

+Text Adventure - Application Details

+Primary Purpose:                    The application is a "game" that sets up a scenario and then accepts user input to
+                                    branch to what is most likely a lose state.

+Scope:                              This is a small program where you will have seen everything within 3 tries.

+Restrictions:                       The program only responds to 4 user inputs.
+Attack or attack will lead to one scenario,
+                                    Flee or flee will lead to a second scenario and anything else leads to a third scenario.

+Dependencies and assumptions:       Requires masm32 libraries and assumes user can read and understand english.
+                                    A keyboard is required for text input.

+Technical Functionalities:          Program displays a string of text and then accepts user input to branch to one
+                                    of three scenarios.
+After the scenario is displayed it waits for a key to be pressed and exits the program.